albertdev/dotfiles/doc/browsers.md

 - URL in title: great for use with ManicTime. https://chrome.google.com/webstore/detail/url-in-title/ignpacbgnbnkaiooknalneoeladjnfgb
   Configure title as `{title} @@ {protocol}://{hostname}{port}/{path}{hash} @@`
 - UBlock Origin: accept no substitute. https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm
+  Don't forget to use "Manage extension" on it and checking "Allow in Incognito"
 ### Settings
 - Do not save passwords, do not use Auto Sign-In.
 Do not store payment methods or addresses.
 - Cookies: Block third-party cookies in Incognito, Don't clear cookies on exit, Send DNT (as if)